The Mathematics of Financial Independence: How to Engineer Your Early Retirement

 According to research by Fidelity, successful retirees who maintain their lifestyle typically hit specific "checkpoint" multipliers:

 To hit these aggressive targets, the standard advice of saving "whatever is left over" rarely works.
-Instead, Fidelity suggests following the 15% Rule: aim to save at least 15% of your pre-tax income annually.
+Instead, Fidelity suggests following the 15% Rule: aim to invest at least 15% of your pre-tax income annually.

 To see what a 15% deduction looks like on your actual take-home pay, you can run the numbers on our Paycheck Calculator.